The Diwali Dance Workshop

 This dance workshop brings all the energy of Diwali into the heart of your primary school.
 Music and movements inspired by Indian culture will ‘light up’ your school hall.

-The most well known story behind Diwali is in the Ramayana, the great Hindu epic about Lord Rama and his wife Sita.
+The most well known story behind Diwali is in the Ramayana, the great Hindu epic about prince Rama and his wife Sita.
 This important literary work has been shared orally and through dance for centuries.

 Important cross-cultural concepts like the power of good over evil, knowledge over ignorance, freedom over oppression, and hope over despair are all touched upon.